 Opening hours of pharmacies include a pharmacy's core hours and supplementary hours.
 Any hours above core opening hours are called supplementary opening hours.
-Supplementary hours may be varied by giving three months' notice to NHSE.
-Core hours can only be changed on application to NHS England and if required as a result of patient needs, not on account of business need.
+Supplementary hours may be varied by giving three months' notice to NHSE/I. Core hours can only be changed on application to NHS England/Improvement and if required as a result of patient needs, not on account of business need.
+Since the closure of the contracted 100 hour pharmacy in December 2017, there have been no one hundred hour pharmacies commissioned.
 Evening, weekend and public holiday opening hours are serviced by voluntary opening arrangements covered by supplementary hours.

-Appendix E at Section 14.5 shows the full list of pharmacy opening hours.
+Appendix D at Section 14.4 shows the full list of pharmacy opening hours.
 A majority of pharmacies open at 8.30 or 9am on weekdays and Saturdays.
-A quarter (13 out of 52) close for a lunch break on weekdays, and 4 out of the 43 pharmacies which are open on a Saturday close for lunch.
+A quarter (13 out of 52) close for a lunch break on weekdays, 4 out of the 43 pharmacies which are open on a Saturday close for lunch.